 However, according to a report from the Ponemon Institute, just 53% of businesses rate themselves as well-prepared to quickly detect a cyberattack.

 Increasing proactivity increases speed of detection

-Threat hunting in Azure Sentinel provides a proactive approach to threat detection.
-Using indicators provided by third party threat intelligence subscriptions and the powerful Kusto Query Language (KQL), Azure Sentinel can search, sort and filter logs to find issues that have not yet been identified as anomalous by the SIEM.
+Threat hunting in Microsoft Sentinel provides a proactive approach to threat detection.
+Using indicators provided by third party threat intelligence subscriptions and the powerful Kusto Query Language (KQL), Microsoft Sentinel can search, sort and filter logs to find issues that have not yet been identified as anomalous by the SIEM.

 Threat hunting should help to narrow the window between breach and detection, improving your overall security posture – and helping to limit the potential damage.

 Straight-forward – but not

 There is one drawback to threat hunting with Microsoft Sentinel – the associated learning curve.
 To operate threat hunting in-house, your team will need to:

 - Identify industry-relevant threat intelligence subscriptions and configure import into Microsoft Sentinel.

 - Define Prioritised Intelligence Requirements (PIR) that set goals for your threat hunting efforts, aligned with your business strategy.